-Mannesmann was German engineer who has invented this pipe manufacturing process.
-The only difference between Plug mill process and Mandrel mill process is that in mandrel method inside diameter is achieved in single pass whereas in Mannesmann multi-stage reduction is possible.
+Mannesmann was a German engineer who has invented this pipe manufacturing process.
+The only difference between the Plug mill process and the Mandrel mill process is that in the mandrel method inside diameter is achieved in a single pass whereas in Mannesmann multi-stage reduction is possible.

 Forged Seamless Pipe Manufacturing Process

 In a Forging pipe manufacturing process, a heated billet is placed in forging die that has a diameter slightly larger than the finished pipe.
 A hydraulic press of forging hammer with matching inside diameter is used to create cylindrical forging.

 Once this forging is done pipe is machined to achieve the final dimension.
 Forging pipe manufacturing process is used to manufactured large diameter seamless pipes that cannot be manufactured using traditional methods.
 Forged pipes are normally used for the steam header.

 In an extrusion pipe manufacturing, a heated billet is placed inside the die.
 A hydraulic ram pushes the billet against the piercing mandrel, material flows from the cylindrical cavity between die and mandrel.
 This action produces the pipe from the billet.

 Sometimes pipe manufactured produce pipe with a high thickness which is known as mother hollow.
 Many secondary pipes manufactured used this mother hollow to produce pipes with different dimensions.

 Welded Pipes are manufactured from Plate or continues Coil or strips.
 To manufacture a welded pipe, the first plate or coil is rolled in the circular section with the help of a plate bending machine or by a roller in the case of a continues process.